 Self-reliant, and self-sustaining; I consider myself a solitary fixture in New Hampshire’s wild outdoors.
 Writer, critic and consumptive conservationist – I do my best to keep my head down and live my life to the best of my abilities, with a dash of sarcasm and a pinch of "Yankee grit" thrown in for good measure.
-My only gift is to share some insight along the way.
+My true motivation is to share some insight along the way.

 The trapper knows his environment and his quarry better than many biologists and scientists.
-He’s fully immersed in the natural world during fur seasons, and as such, has a deep seeded passion and regard for the wildlife and wild places he inhabits.
-I’ve surrounded myself with multiple groups of folks that have been gracious enough to share their passion and knowledge of fur trapping and wildlife conservation, and I am humbled by the knowledge many of them have shared.
+The trapper is fully immersed in the natural world during fur seasons, and as such, has a deep seeded passion and regard for the wildlife and wild places they inhabit.
+I’ve surrounded myself with a diverse group of folks who have been gracious enough to share their passion and knowledge of fur trapping and wildlife conservation, and I am humbled by the knowledge they have shared.
 I’m always on a quest for information and experience in our natural environment.

 Copyright 2015 LiveFreeAndTrap.com - © All Rights Reserved